nokaa/neppit/README.md

 which feature you would like to work on.

   - Better SQL
-  - Basic Moderation: Login for post deletion, possibly IP ban
+  - Basic Moderation: Login for post deletion, bans, etc.
-  - Greentext
+  - Board and post links
   - Minor bug fixes